 Introduction to the art of cake decorating and how to design and create beautiful cakes using buttercream frosting.
-Instruction through demonstration and hands-on practice includes baking, leveling and preparing cakes for frosting; proper use of the pastry bag; designing flowers, leaves and borders utilizing a variety of pastry tips; and tinting butter cream frosting.
-May be taken three times for credit.
+Instruction through demonstration and hands-on practice includes baking, leveling and preparing cakes for frosting; proper use of the pastry bag; designing flowers, leaves and borders utilizing a variety of pastry tips; and tinting buttercream frosting.
+May be taken two times for credit.
+Recommended: Read class supply list available on website, purchase and bring items to first class.